pvlakshm/YOLOv7/README.md

 # YOLOv7 - Road Object Detection
-Given a large heterogeneous driving dataset of images, the goal is to train a model for road object detection - i.e. to accurately and automatically classify, detect, and track objects present therein.
+Given a large heterogeneous driving dataset of images, the goal is to train a model for road object detection - i.e. to accurately and automatically **classify**, **detect**, and **track** objects present therein.

-Object Classification involves identifying and labelling specific classes in the image, such as "car", "pedestrian", or "traffic light".
-Object Detection then accurately localizes their positions within the image.
-Finally, Object Tracking follows the objects over time within a sequence of frames.
+**Object Classification** involves identifying and labelling specific classes in the image, such as "car", "pedestrian", or "traffic light".  **Object Detection** then accurately localizes their positions within the image.
+Finally, **Object Tracking** follows the objects over time within a sequence of frames.

 The implementation is divided along the following statges: